biglocalnews/tile-tools/tile_tools/cover/README.md

 ## Benchmarks

 The original library in JavaScript has benchmarks.
-I haven't benchmarked this library, but it likely has similar performance characteristics, though in adapting the algorithms to Python I have used slightly different data structures.
+I haven't benchmarked this library yet.
+There is room for optimization in the covering algorithms (particularly line cover).
+I suspect the polygon cover algorithm itself has similar (or better) characteristics than the initial implementation.